Simpson has career night in Tribe's rout of Wolves - NewsBreak

 Kingsport's Loudermilk finalist for 2022-23 Tennessee Principal of the Year

 KINGSPORT — Sevier Middle School Principal Kyle Loudermilk, a former Jackson Elementary principal, is one of nine finalists for Tennessee Principal of the Year.
-The Tennessee Department of Education (TDOE) recently announced the finalists for the 2022-23 award.
+The Tennessee Department of Education (TDOE) recently announced the finalists for the 2022-23 award, including Loudermilke of the Kingsport City Schools (KCS).

 Kingsport Alliance for Continued Learning releases fall schedule